 Note: Students that make dishonored payments and/or delinquent payments may lose the privilege and convenience to pay with a check and/or pay online, including the eligibility to enroll in the payment plan.

 Payment in full or other arrangements to secure classes must be made as follows:

-- Term B late registration payment deadline - March 20 by 12 noon.
+- Term B Late Registration deadline - Friday, March 19 by 4:00pm

-- Late registration deadline - June 6 by 4 p.m. in person or June 9 by 12 noon if paying online
+Late registration deadline - Tuesday, June 8 by 4 p.m.

-LoLA (Log On Louisiana) is the online tool that allows students completely manage their college career.
+LoLA (Delgado’s online student portal) is the online tool that allows students completely manage their college career.
 LoLA is students’ 24/7, one stop resource for the upcoming semester.
 Students can use LoLA to manage their entire student record, including student account management.